Skip to main content

 Patient group directions (PGDs)

-Vaccine PGD templates and Advisory Documents for Wales can be found on the Welsh Medicines Advice Service (external site) page.
+PGD templates for vaccines can be found on the Welsh Medicines Advice Service (external site) page.

 Further clinical resources and information